I Need To Return This Dog

 THE BOTTOM LINE IS THIS…

-As we said back in that first paragraph, returning your adopted dog is not always the wrong choice.
+Returning or rehoming your dog is not always the wrong choice.
 There absolutely are situations where it’s necessary or simply the better decision for everyone.
-But adopting a dog also means making a commitment to your new family member.
+But bringing home a dog also means making a commitment to your new family member.
 Before you make that commitment, it’s important to take the time to first ensure you are truly ready to welcome a dog into your home and then to do your due diligence on finding the right match.
 Even the easiest dog in the world requires time and support from their person.
 They are also going to do dog things and will not come already knowing how to integrate themselves into your lifestyle.
 To ensure integrating them into your lifestyle is something you’re reasonably likely to succeed with, you want to consider the energy level, enrichment needs, known behaviors, typical breed traits when breed is known, and personality of the dog you’re adopting.
 And if you aren’t quite sure?
 Foster first!

 Dogs are not robots.
 Much like us, they have thoughts, feelings, quirks, and habits.
 They come with individual personalities and preferences as well as all that very doggie stuff inherent to their species.
 There will be ups and downs and there will be challenges but there is nothing else in life like having a true canine companion.
 As the W.R.
 Purche quote goes, "Everyone thinks they have the best dog, and none of them are wrong."